 Driving to Alice Springs is scenic from whichever direction you arrive, with the trip from Darwin or Adelaide being one of the most iconic road trips in Australia.
 Various turn offs along the Stuart Highway lead to points along the East Coast on (mostly) sealed roads.
 For the adventurous and those that seek true solitude the 1126km unsealed Great Central Road, which links Yalara to Laverton in Central Australia will give you an outback experience like no other.

-On sale until 31 January 2019.
+On sale until 31 July 2019.
 For travel until 31 March 2020.
 Seasonal supplements apply for travel between 1 July – 30 September 2019.
 Blackout dates may apply and some inclusions may be closed over public holidays. **The 1 day premium Uluru day tour departs only on Mondays, Wednesdays, Fridays and Saturdays.
 Ask us about extending the Premium Uluru day tour to an overnight tour including beautiful Kings Canyon. *The 1 day Palm Valley 4WD tour operates seasonally and requires a minimum of 5 passengers to guarantee departure, if not in operation it will operate as the 1 day West MacDonnell Ranges tour.
-Prices and inclusions are correct as at 10 December 2018 and may be subject to change due to availability, surcharges, fees or taxes without notice.
+Prices and inclusions are correct as of 12 June 2019 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
 Prices are based on 2 adults.
-Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
+Please contact us on 1800 854 897 or email@example.com to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.